StudioAronaki/dgraph.net/README.md

 }
 ```

-Keep in mind that if you do not use `RequestBuilder.CommitNow()` or `MutationBuilder.CommitNow()`, you will still need to manually commit the transaction using `ITransaction.Commit()`.
+Keep in mind that if you do not use `RequestBuilder.CommitNow` or `MutationBuilder.CommitNow`, you will still need to manually commit the transaction using `ITransaction.Commit`.

 Check out the example in `source/Dgraph.tests.e2e/TransactionTest.cs`.

 ### Running a Query

-You can run a query by calling `ITransaction.Query(query)`.
+You can run a query by calling `ITransaction.Query`.
 You will need to pass in a DQL query string.
-If you want to pass an additional map of any variables that you might want to set in the query, call `ITransaction.QueryWithVars(query, varMap)` with the variables dictionary as the second argument.
+If you want to pass an additional map of any variables that you might want to set in the query, call `ITransaction.QueryWithVars` with the variables dictionary as the second argument.

 Let’s run the following query with a variable $a: